KonstantinSchubert/data_gui/README.md

 # data_gui
-A simple GUI for a swift look at a dataframe.
+A simple GUI for a swift look at a pandas dataframe.
+To goal is to support many file formats, currently only supporting `.root` files.

 Work in progress.